Mental Health Specialist

 "I do not need sleep.
 I have a gift and the whole city is about to notice."

-Use the bipolar case-study video if your team wants one more symptom example before deciding.
+Use Hannah's case-study video if your team wants one more symptom example before deciding.

 Part 1